-Our API is initially focused on the creation of and updates to bearer watches.
+Our Provisioning API is initially focused on the creation of and updates to bearer watches.

 Future releases may include user management, working with other watch types, and interacting with other features like reporting, alerting, containers, and service tiles.

-Contact us for assistance acquiring and using the API or to access technical documentation.
+Contact us for assistance acquiring and using the API.

 The Highlight API allows you to interact with your Highlight service programmatically from your organisation’s service layer or applications.